 Mergers and Other Business Combinations.
-Upon the merger or consolidation of our company, holders of each class of common stock are entitled to receive equal per share payments or distributions, except that in any transaction in which shares of capital stock are distributed, shares may differ as to voting rights only to the extent that the voting rights of the Class A common stock and the Class B common stock dame the Class B common stock without payment of the Class B common stock without the affirmative vote of the holders, other than a related person, of not less that 66 2/3% of the voting power of outstanding Class A common stock and Class B common stock voting as a single class.
+Upon the merger or consolidation of our company, holders of each class of common stock are entitled to receive equal per share payments or distributions, except that in any transaction in which shares of capital stock are distributed, shares may differ as to voting rights only to the extent that the voting rights of the Class A common stock and the Class B common stock distributed and the Class B common stock with any person, entity or group, as group is defined in Rule 12d-5 of the Securities Exchange Act of 1934, which beneficially owns in the aggregate 10% or more of our outstanding common stock without the affirmative vote of the holders, other than a related person, of not less that 66 2/3% of the voting power of outstanding Class A common stock and Class B common stock voting as a single class.
 For the sole purpose of determining the 66 2/3% vote, a related person will also include the seller or sellers from whom the related person acquired, during the preceding six months, at least 5% of the outstanding shares of Class A common stock in a single transaction or series of related transactions pursuant to one or more agreements or other arrangements, and not through a brokers' transaction, but only if the seller or sellers have beneficial ownership of shares of common stock having a fair market value in excess of \$10 million in the aggregate following the disposition to a related person.
 This 66 2/3% voting requirement is not applicable, however, if: